eoinkelly/notes/oauth/book-mastering-oauth.md

 * OAuth 2.0. is not backwards compatible with 1.0

+* Definitions
-Authentication = validating whether a person or system is who they say the are
+    * Authentication = validating whether a person or system is who they say the are

-Authorization = the _process_ of deciding what actions a particular user/system is allowed to perform.
+    * Authorization = the _process_ of deciding what actions a particular user/system is allowed to perform.

-Use cases
+Use cases for OAuth2

 1. Delegate authority
     * allow service A to access resources service B on behalf of a user